jedisct1/draft-denis-xet/draft-denis-xet.md

 An algorithm suite specifies:

-1. Content-Defined Chunking Algorithm: The rolling hash function and boundary detection logic used to split files into chunks.
-2. Cryptographic Hash Function: The hash algorithm used for all content addressing (chunk hashes, xorb hashes, file hashes, verification hashes).
+1. Cryptographic Hash Function: The hash algorithm used for all content addressing (chunk hashes, xorb hashes, file hashes, verification hashes).
+2. Content-Defined Chunking Algorithm: The rolling hash function and boundary detection logic used to split files into chunks.
+3. Compression Format: The compression algorithm used for chunk data within xorbs.
-3. Keying Material: Domain separation keys for the hash function.
+4. Keying Material: Domain separation keys for the hash function.
-4. Algorithm Parameters: Chunk size bounds, mask values, lookup tables, and other constants.
+5. Algorithm Parameters: Chunk size bounds, mask values, lookup tables, and other constants.

 ## Suite Requirements